mr-mig/todomvc-icc/README.md

 This is an example demonstrating **Independently Connected Components** pattern with React + Redux + Reselect.

 It is based on initial [TodoMVC React example](https://github.com/reactjs/redux/tree/master/examples/todomvc).

-**Note**: I did not make a clean complete refactoring so that you can easier trace the difference from the original.

 This is a demo related to my talk at FDConf 2017 and several meetups.
 Here is [the slide deck](http://slides.com/mr-mig/microsoft-to-do-23) (the slides are 2D, you can go down in some sections).

+## Todo
+**Note**: I did not make a clean complete refactoring so that you can easier trace the difference from the original.

+- [ ] Make a clean refactoring in a separate branch

 ## Things to notice